HPCE/hpce-2016/readme.md

 - [Coursework 1](https://github.com/HPCE/hpce-2016-cw1) : If you have registered with github, you should have a private repository as well.

-- [Coursework 2](https://github.com/HPCE/hpce-2016-cw2) : I'll setup up bare private repositories for everyone registered.
+- [Coursework 2](https://github.com/HPCE/hpce-2016-cw2) : I'll setup bare private repositories for everyone registered.

+- [Coursework 3](https://github.com/HPCE/hpce-2016-cw3) : I'll setup bare private repositories for everyone registered who submitted for coursework 1 (this will happen on the morning of Mon 24th).

 Lecture notes
 -------------